dobrooks/AWS-Examples/README.md

 # Repository Disclaimer

 This repository contains example code, solutions, and implementations using various AWS services.
-While these examples are designed to demonstrate AWS capabilities and provide learning resources, please note:
+These examples are provided for learning and demonstration purposes only.

+⚠️ **Important Notes**:
+- All code and solutions are examples only and should NOT be deployed directly to production environments
+- Always thoroughly test and validate these examples in a development/test environment first
+- Implement proper security measures and best practices before any production deployment
+- Modify and adapt the code to meet your specific requirements and security standards

 ⚠️ **Cost Awareness**:
 - The code and solutions in this repository utilize AWS services that may incur costs